-Services that are covered for you What you must pay when you get these services Inpatient mental health care • Covered services include mental health care services that In-Network \$1,500 Copay Out-of-Network 40% of the Cost our plan covers up to 190-days in a lifetime for inpatient mental health care in a psychiatric hospital.
-The inpatient hospital care limit does not apply to inpatient mental services provided in a general hospital.
+Services that are covered for you What you must pay when you get these services Inpatient mental health care Covered services include mental health care services that require a hospital stay.
+Our plan covers up to 190-days in a lifetime for inpatient mental health care in a psychiatric hospital.
+The inpatient In-Network \$1,500 Copay Out-of-Network 40% of the Cost hospital care limit does not apply to inpatient mental services provided in a general hospital.
 Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay Services may require prior authorization.
 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: In-Network Out-of-Network Physician services Primary Care Physician Specialist Diagnostic tests (like lab tests) \$0 Copay \$35 Copay \$25 Copay \$70 Copay at laboratory facilityat outpatient hospital facility \$10 Copay \$10 Copay \$25 Copay \$25 Copay X-ray, radium, and isotope therapy including technician materials and services 20% of the cost 30% of the cost Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations 20% of the cost 20% of the cost 30% of the cost 30% of the cost • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices 20% of the cost 30% of the cost • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition 20% of the cost 30% of the cost Physical therapy, speech therapy, and occupational therapy \$40 Copay \$60 Copay
+Covered services include, but are not limited to: In-Network Out-of-Network Physician services Primary Care Physician Specialist Diagnostic tests (like lab tests) at laboratory facility at outpatient hospital facility \$0 Copay \$35 Copay \$10 Copay \$10 Copay \$25 Copay \$70 Copay \$25 Copay \$25 Copay X-ray, radium, and isotope therapy including technician materials and services 20% of the cost 30% of the cost Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations 20% of the cost 20% of the cost 30% of the cost 30% of the cost • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices 20% of the cost 30% of the cost • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition 20% of the cost 30% of the cost Physical therapy, speech therapy, and occupational therapy \$40 Copay \$60 Copay